catalinberta/SpriteAnimJS/README.md

 Create the html canvas element
 `<canvas id="canvas"></canvas>`

-Load [shaders](https://raw.githubusercontent.com/catalinberta/SpriteAnimJS/master/example/index.html) as shown in the example at the bottom (see example folder)
+Initiate SpriteAnim on the canvas element: var mySpriteAnimation = new SpriteAnim(canvasId,forceCanvas2D)

-Initiate SpriteAnim on the canvas element
+@Param1: {string} - ID of the canvas element
-`var myAnimation = new SpriteAnim('canvas');`
+@Param2: {boolean | optional} - Wether to force the spritesheet's render in 2D Canvas or not `var mySpriteAnimation = new SpriteAnim('canvas');`

 Run spritesheet animation

-myAnimation.start({
+mySpriteAnimation.start({

 				frameWidth: 100,
 				frameHeight: 100,